Quannguyen-0512/Edu-Drone-/README.md

 ### What I Actually Chose

 Stack: GEPRC Taker H743BT flight controller.
-The ESC was originally the stock one bundled with the stack, but I later replaced it with a Flywoo GOKU G55M 55A 4-in-1 ESC after solder damage (more on that below).
+The ESC was originally the stock one bundled with the stack, but I later replaced it with a Flywoo GOKU G55M 55A 4-in-1 ESC after solder damage.

 Motor: AxisFlying 1960KV.